...

 Studies conducted at the Rambam Medical Center in Haifa (Israel) have shown that consuming two eggs a day for three weeks increases the oxidation of plasma lipoproteins by forty-two percent.
 This means that eggs promote the process of arterial deterioration and arteriosclerosis.

-The egg is the ideal medium for the development of microorganisms.
+When you learn all about eggs, you will discover that it is the ideal medium for the development of microorganisms.
 Although they contain protective membranes and antibacterial proteins such as lysozyme, many commercially available eggs are contaminated, even in developed countries.

 A study conducted at the Institute of Social Medicine and Epidemiology in Berlin (Germany) shows that salmonella bacteria in eggs are responsible for sixty-seven percent of all food-related poisonings.